-The Institute of Genetics and Animal Breeding of the Polish Academy of Sciences has received prestigious HR Excellence in Research logo.
+Institute of Genetics and Animal Breeding of the Polish Academy of Sciences opens recruitment for

 The Institute of Genetics and Animal Breeding of the Polish Academy of Sciences originates from the Department of Experimental Animal Breeding, which was created by the Polish Academy of Sciences in 1955.